konopczynski/Vessel3DDL/README.md

 TBD

 ## Structure
+The entire processing pipeline for the VESSEL12 data is set up in the config.py file.
 * Dictionary learning (Unsupervised step).
 First the dictionary has to be learned on a number of given volumes.
 The volumes don't have to be annotated.
 * Classifier learning (Supervised step).
 Based on the learned features, train the classifier of choice.
 * Testing module.
 Apply filters from the dictionary and use a classifier.